 Will all staff be required to wear masks?

-Yes, masks are mandatory both indoors and outdoors at Thistleoaks whenever social distancing is not possible.
+Yes, masks and protective eyewear are mandatory both indoors and outdoors at Thistleoaks whenever social distancing is not possible.
 In addition, masks are mandatory regardless of social distancing for any staff member preparing, plating, or delivering food.
+Both Public Health and the Ministry of Education will accept a medical exemption for masks and/or eyewear.
+Where a staff has provided a medical exemption, they will be reassigned to a role where there is minimal interaction with children and six feet distance can be maintained at all times.

 Which program will my child be in when they return?